-- 1 Map the address range to be copied as emulation memory. - 2 Because the processor cannot read target system memory when it is in the EMULATION RESET state, choose the Execution→Break (ALT, E, B) command, or press the F4 key, to break execution into the monitor. - 3 From the Memory window's control menu, choose the Utilities→Image...
-(ALT, -, U, I) command. - 4 Enter the starting address in the Start text box. - 5 Enter the end address in the End text box. - 6 Choose the Execute button. - 7 To exit the Memory Image Copy dialog box, choose the Close button.
+- 1 Because the processor cannot read target system memory when it is in the EMULATION RESET state, choose the Execution→Break (ALT, E, B) command, or press the F4 key, to break execution into the monitor. - 2 From the Memory window's control menu, choose the Utilities→Store...
+(ALT, -, U, S) command. - 3 Enter the starting address in the Start text box. - 4 Enter the end address in the End text box. - 5 Enter a file name in the File Name text box. - 6 Choose the Export button. - 7 Re-map the address range as emulation memory. - 8 From the Memory window's control menu, choose the Utilities→Load...
+(ALT, -, U, L) command. - 9 Enter the file name in the File Name text box. - 10 Choose the Import button.

-This command is used to gain access to features that are only available with emulation memory (like breakpoints).
+This procedure is used to gain access to features that are only available with emulation memory (like breakpoints).

 The following commands cannot be used when programs are stored in target system ROM.
-However, you can use these commands if you copy the contents of target system ROM into emulation memory with the Utilities-Image...
-(ALT, -, U, I) command:
+However, you can use these commands if you copy the contents of target system ROM into emulation memory: